nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/readme.md

 ## Key terms

-These key terms are important topics for this module.
 Select the term to see the description.

 **Open Science** – The principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility and equity.